MaximBazarov/Inject/README.md

 - Thread safety using `@MainActor`
 - Inject doesn't introduce a container instance.
-- No need to register instance in a container, defininition of a compoted property with the instance instead.
+- No need to register instance in a container, defininition of a computed property with the instance instead.
 - Compile-time check that all the instances provided, which removes a whole layer of errors.
 - Inject's API operates simple concepts like instance, injection/replacement, scope and lifetime.
 - Enables you to keep your code modular for free.